 The Motion Picture

 Vulcan didn’t appear during the rest of The Original Series.
 It might have featured in the aborted Star Trek movie Planet of the Titans.
-Ralph McQuarrie, of Star Wars fame, produced several concept arts which showed Vulcan as a desert planet where the population lived underground.
+Ralph McQuarrie, of Star Wars fame, produced several concept arts showing Vulcan as a desert planet where the population lived underground.

-When Planet of the Titans became Star Trek: Phase II, Vulcan was written out of the script for “In Thy Image” because Leonard Nimoy didn’t want to reprise his role for a second television series.
+When Planet of the Titans became Star Trek: Phase II, Vulcan was written out of the script for the pilot “In Thy Image” because Leonard Nimoy wouldn’t return as Spock.
 When Phase II became The Motion Picture, and Nimoy was persuaded to return, Vulcan was written back in.

 Director Robert Wise and Production Illustrator Maurice Zuberano looked to various places on Earth for inspiration, including Afghanistan, Tibet and Turkey.
 At one point, they considered shooting the scene on location in Turkey, but this was too expensive.
-Instead, part of the scene was shot in Yellowstone National Park, part on the Paramount lot, and the rest filled in by matte paintings by Matthew Yuricich.
+Instead, part of the scene was shot in Yellowstone National Park, part on the Paramount lot, and the rest filled in by Matthew Yuricich’s matte painting.

-Robert T. McCall provided a concept art of a Vulcan temple that went unused.
+Robert T. McCall provided a concept of a Vulcan temple that wasn’t used.
 Mike Minor drew the storyboards.

 The scene was redone for the 2001 director’s edition.
-We get a better view of the enormous statues and the sky was changed from a starry black to orange, corresponding with the look that had by then been established in Star Trek III.
+We get a better view of the enormous statues behind the actors and the sky was changed from a starry black to orange, corresponding with the look that had by then been established in Star Trek III.